Chapter 1: A Boy with Wings

 “That’s not funny, Theo.”
 Tears formed on Nia’s eyelids.
 Her voice softened so he could barely hear her words.
 “I don’t want anything bad to happen to you.”

 Theo’s gut clenched.
 Nia didn’t understand why he had to succeed.
-He turned away and resumed flapping his wings.
+He turned away.

 “Come on, Theo.”
 Pavel looked at his phone.
 “We don’t have all day.”